Mark Satin: Early years

-Many mid-1960s American radicals came from small cities in the Midwest and Southwest, as did Satin: he grew up in Moorhead, Minnesota, and Wichita Falls, Texas.
+Many mid-1960s American radicals came from small cities in the Midwest and Southwest, as did Satin: although born in The Bronx, he grew up primarily in Moorhead, Minnesota, and Wichita Falls, Texas.
 His father, who saw combat in World War II, was a college professor and author of a Cold War-era textbook on Western civilization.
 His mother was a homemaker.

 As a youth, Satin was restless and rebellious, and his behavior did not change after leaving for university.
 In early 1965, at age 18, he dropped out of the University of Illinois to work for African American civil and political rights with the Student Nonviolent Coordinating Committee in Holly Springs, Mississippi.
 Later that year, he was told to leave Midwestern State University, in Texas, for refusing to sign a loyalty oath to the United States Constitution.
 (Note: Satin mentions this incident in his Radical Middle book, but omits the name of the university.
 An article from September 1967 also mentions the incident without naming the university, but adds that Satin's father taught there at the time.
 An article from May 1967 tells where the father taught.)
 (Note: From the late 1940s to the late 1960s, some U.S. state legislatures required students and professors at public universities to sign oaths of national loyalty.)
 In 1966 he became president of a Students for a Democratic Society chapter at the State University of New York at Binghamton, and helped recruit nearly 20% of the student body to join.
 One term later he dropped out, then emigrated to Canada to avoid serving in the Vietnam War.

 Just before Satin left for Canada, his father told him he was trying to destroy himself.
 His mother told the Ladies' Home Journal she could not condone her son's actions.
 Satin says he arrived in Canada feeling bewildered and unsupported.
 According to press accounts, many Vietnam War resisters arrived feeling much the same way.